AFC Unirea Slobozia

-Asociația Fotbal Club Unirea 04 Slobozia, (/ro/), commonly known as Unirea Slobozia or simply as Unirea, is a Romanian professional football club based in Slobozia, Ialomița County, which competes in the Liga I, the top tier of Romanian football.
+Asociația Fotbal Club Unirea 04 Slobozia, (/ro/), commonly known as Unirea Slobozia or simply as Unirea, is a Romanian professional football club based in Slobozia, Ialomița County, which competes in Liga II, the second tier of Romanian football.

 The team was founded in 1955 and reestablished in 2004, being for the most part of its history a participant in the third division of the Romanian football.
 Unirea Slobozia has also spent several seasons in the second division, first in the early 1980s and then between 2012 and 2015, when also obtained 3rd place, the best ranking in the competition until then.
 Unirea promoted for the first time in history in first division at the end of the 2023–24 season.

 "The Yellow-Blues" play their home games at the Stadionul 1 Mai, which can host 6,000 spectators.

 History

-The club was founded in 1955 under the name Combil Slobozia, being under the tutelage of Combil (the Ialomița Combine for the production and industrialization of pork meat) and played fifteen seasons in the Regional and County Championships, having during this period several names such as Avântul, Voința and Energia.
+Unirea Slobozia was founded in 1955 under the name Combil Slobozia, initially under the patronage of the local Ialomița combine for the production and industrialisation of pork meat.
+The club spent its first fifteen seasons in the regional and county championships, during which it competed under several names, including Avântul, Voința and Energia.

-In the 1969–70 season, Energia promoted to Divizia C winning the Ialomița County Championship and the promotion play-off against ITA București, the Bucharest Municipal champion (0–0 at home and 2–1 away).
+In the 1969–70 season, Energia earned promotion to Divizia C after winning the Ialomița County Championship and defeating ITA București, the Bucharest Municipal champions, in the promotion play-off, drawing 0–0 at home and winning 2–1 away.

-Meanwhile, the club was taken over by the Slobozia Chemical Combine - Amonil and, after promotion to third division was renamed as Azotul Slobozia.
-Azotul continued to play in third division, being overall a mid-table team and finishing twice on 3rd position, in 1974–75 season and 1975–76 season, and 2nd in the 1978–79 season.

-In the 1979, the club was renamed as Amonil Slobozia spent the following seasons in Divizia C, finishing 2nd in 1979–80, 9th in 1980–81 and 7th in 1981–82.
+Meanwhile, the club was taken over by the Amonil chemical fertiliser combine and, following promotion to the third division, was renamed Azotul Slobozia.
+The club spent most of the 1970s as a mid-table Divizia C side, finishing 6th in Series III in 1970–71, 8th in Series V in 1971–72, 4th in 1972–73, 8th in 1973–74, 3rd in both 1974–75 and 1975–76, and 7th in 1976–77.
+After moving to Series IV, Azotul finished 5th in 1977–78 and 2nd in 1978–79.
+The club was renamed Amonil Slobozia in 1979 and continued in Divizia C, finishing 2nd in 1979–80, 9th in 1980–81 and 7th in Series V in 1981–82.

-In the summer of 1982, the club was renamed as Unirea Slobozia, and under the guidance of Ion Păciulete, took the 1st place in Seria IV of the 1982–83 season promoting for the first time in Divizia B. The squad was composed of following players: Dumitru Soare, Ion Ionescu, Titel Tache, Săndel Drăguț, Dan Cristea, Vasile Borș, Radu Gogan, Gh.
-Mateiu, N. Nicolae, Gh.
-Nicolae, Lazăr, Ion Lupu, Păun, Liviu, Nini Vintilă, Constantinescu and I. Damaschin.
+In the summer of 1982, the club was renamed Unirea Slobozia.
+Under the guidance of Ion Păciulete, Unirea won Series IV of the 1982–83 Divizia C and earned promotion to Divizia B for the first time.
+The squad included Soare, Ionescu, Tache, Drăguț, Cristea, Borș, Gogan, Mateiu, N. Nicolae, Gh.
+Nicolae, Lazăr, Lupu, Păun, Liviu, Vintilă, Constantinescu and Damaschin.

-In the first season in the second division, Unirea strengthened with players such as Gheorghe Tătaru, as player-coach, L. Toader, Cr.Niță, V. Jercălău, Marian Ene, Hadadea, Marchidan, V.Petrescu, G. Simionov, but Unirea have a bad run, finishing on 17th place relegating back to the third division.

-The following season, Unirea finished 11th out of 16, tied on points with four other teams, securing their third division status at goal difference.
+In its first season in the second division, Unirea strengthened its squad with players such as Gheorghe Tătaru, who also served as player-coach, alongside Toader, Niță, Jercălău, Ene, Hadadea, Marchidan, Petrescu and Simionov.
+However, the team endured a difficult campaign, finishing 17th and being relegated back to Divizia C. Following its return to the third division, the club struggled to recover and finished 11th out of 16 teams in 1984–85, level on points with four other clubs and surviving on goal difference.